MdRidoy122448/JS-course/README.md

 7.Explain DOM in your own word.

     Answer : DOM is stands for Document Object Model.
 DOM is how js can get access with of HTML documents.

+## Day 2 ... answering below
+1.What is lexical structure?

+    Answer : Lexical structure is the set of elementary rules that specifies how you write programs in the language.

+2.What is Unicode?

+    Answer :  The Unicode Standard provides a unique number for every character, no matter what platform, device, application or language.
+With the help of Unicode system, we can easily write unique symbols, character, language of any country whatever i want.
+It's very effective and awesome feature.

+3.Explain all the keyboards present in the JavaScript with examples.

+    Answer : Sorry, i don't know it properly.

+4.What are shorthand operators, explain with a suitable example?

+    Answer : Some shorthand operators are "+=", "-=", "*=", "/=", "%="... there may be more.
+I know just this.

+5.What is “use Strict” in JavaScript?

+    Answer : It's a feature of ES5. "use strict"; Defines that JavaScript code should be executed in "strict mode".